Related Posts: See the Toronto folder for more posts and pix of my hometown.

 Yonge Street across from the Ryerson Building

 Just off Yonge on Edward Street was maybe The World’s Biggest Bookstore.
-In the days before Amazon and its massive online book selection, which you can have delivered to your front door within days, The World’s Biggest was one of the regular stops in my ongoing quest for interesting reading – along with BMV next door and Britnell’s and Book City and a number of used bookstores along Spadina and on Queen.
+In the days before Amazon and its massive online book selection, which you can have delivered to your front door within days, The World’s Biggest was one of the regular stops in my ongoing quest for interesting reading – along with BMV next door and Britnell’s and Book City and some used bookstores along Spadina and on Queen.
 Now it is that empty lot to the west of BMV.
 Originally slated for development as a low-rise row of restaurants, revised plans have a thirty-storey condominium tower with some retail at the bottom.

 A block down from the Ryerson building is Dundas Street and the north end of the Eaton Centre, a 1970s redevelopment which profoundly altered at least the west side of the stretch of Yonge Street from Dundas all the way down to Queen and the old Simpson’s store (which was bought by the Hudson Bay Co. in 1978 and recently sold by them to Cadillac Fairview, the entity that owns the Eaton Center complex).